MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 Note that some features are only available in the cloud version.
 For more information, see [Features not implemented in on-premises deployments of [!INCLUDE[prodshort](includes/prodshort.md)]](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises).

-The Business Central roadmap is best represented by Release Plans, which are updated every six months.
-For more linformation, see [Overview of Dynamics 365 Business Central 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).
+[!INCLUDE[prodshort](includes/prodshort.md)] is a highly adaptable modern business management solution.
+It is rich in features and options, and it is continuously being enhanced and enriched.
+The roadmap is best represented by Release Plans, which is updated every six months.
+For more linformation, see [Overview of Dynamics 365 [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).

 ## See Also
 [Frequently Asked Questions](across-faq.md)